huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Never give up.
+The time will pass anyway.
 Never make the same mistake.
 Adapt to changes.
 Learn from failures.
 Your greatest success is very likely just one step beyond your greatest failure.